Spring 2014 graduation day is Friday, June 13th:

 - For more campus graduation information go to the Evergreen Graduation page.

 - participate/“walk” in the MPA Hooding Ceremony, campus Commencement Ceremony or both ceremonies?
-You need to complete 46 or more credits by end of Spring quarter.
+To qualify, you need to complete at least *46* graduate credits by the end of Spring quarter.

 - Submitting your Graduation Application ensures that your name will be printed in the MPA Hooding and campus Commencement ceremony programs, and you start the process of confirming your credits and awarding your degree.
 On the form you must specify which quarter you expect to complete your 60 credits for the MPA degree.